 No other MMO has had a greater impact on the genre and the entirety of videogames as a whole quite like World of Warcraft.
 For that reason, putting it anywhere but first on this list just doesn't feel right.
 Though it might be getting on in years, World of Warcraft continues to surprise with expansions.
 Battle for Azeroth, its latest, wasn't received as positively as previous expansions, but it's still worth exploring.
 Taking players on a high-seas adventure to two new islands, Battle for Azeroth introduces some interesting new gamemodes like procedurally-generated Island Expeditions and Warcraft 3-esque Warfronts.

-The biggest flaw with Battle for Azeroth currently is its endgame gear system, which Blizzard has committed to fix in the upcoming 8.2 patch.
+The biggest flaw with Battle for Azeroth currently is its endgame gear system, which Blizzard has spent a good deal of time fixing.
 If you're a hardcore player, it's easy to feel the grind and frustration of a system that relies too heavily on RNG.
 That said, World of Warcraft's endgame is still very diverse and fun—even if it has frustrating flaws.
 The path to its throne is littered with the bones of would-be usurpers, but World of Warcraft's unparalleled zeal for bringing the world of Azeroth to life is a force to be reckoned with.

 Release Date: August 27, 2013